matheuslopesz/resume/README.md

 *Instituto Federal de Educação, Ciência e Tecnologia do Ceará* \
 Intership | march 2016 - June 2017
 - I worked as a intern for IFCE developing web solutions with HTML, CSS and php.
 It was my first contact with software development.

+## Technical Skills

+Proficient in / with:
+- Ruby and Rails
+- Object-oriented programming
+- Refactoring techniques
+- TDD
+- Git version control and GitHub
+- Unit testing

+Experience in / with:
+- JavaScript
+- React and Vue
+- Modern CSS
+- Parallel / concurrent programming
+- React Native
+- Working from the Unix / Linux command line
+## Notable Projects and Collaborations (Past and Present)

+- Developed and published React Native apps in early years of react
+- Integrated a Rails project with firebase web push notications to trigger 1M+ messages
+- Collaborated on open-source software that has been deposited into the 2020 GitHub Archive Program (Arctic Code Vault)

+## Education
+*Estácio* \
+Associate's degree, Analysis and systems development | 2023 - 2025
+  • Creation of database systems
+  • Algorithms and data structure
+  • Cloud Computing
+  • COMPUTER ARCHITECTURE

+*Instituto Federal do Ceará* \
+Bachelor's degree, Telecommunication Engineering | 2014 - 2021 (dropout)
+  The university introduced me and opened all the doors and paths that led me to build my career, subjects such as: calculus, algebra, signs and systems showed me that I am much more capable than I ever imagined.
+I was very grateful for my years there and I would very much like to finish my course one day, since there is so little left, but life has prepared new challenges for me.

 ## References and Letters of Recommendation